above the cloud

 Do you want to connect with the alien?
-Above the Cloud is an installation where user can encounter a cute alien coming from the cloud.
-User wears an alien communication device, and the passcode to meet the alien is to point the device towards the sky.
+Above the Cloud is an interactive installation which user can encounter a cute alien living in the cloud.
+User wears an alien communication device on a finger, and the passcode to meet the alien is to simply point your finger towards the sky.

 This is a sketch of our very first idea of this installation.
 Creature-like aliens are hanging down from the ceiling.
 When user reaches their hand towards aliens, aliens would move up and down or escape away.

 When user reaches their hands close to the alien, aliens would move.
 We created 3 types of aliens and each has different movement:

 2 move up and down

 Based on user playtest using our paper prototype, we noticed these issues:

 Users tended to touch or grab the alien rather than keeping a slight distance from them.

 Some users wanted to blow aliens.